 The role of HVAC systems within a building's fire safety concept

-Your HVAC system plays a key role in fire safety, as it contributes, if the installation is fire-proofing, compartmentation of the building and prevention of fire spreading.
+Your HVAC system plays a key role in fire safety, as it contributes, if the installation is fire-proofing, in the compartmentation of the building and prevention of fire spreading.

 Whether for pipe or ductwork, ISOVER has developed multiple HVAC insulation solutions that can ensure that the different compartments of your building are thermally protected and resistant, even at high temperatures.

-The solutions developed by our technical experts can meet fire resistance requirement from 30 minutes up to 120 minutes’ resistance, including smoke leakage.
+The solutions developed by our technical experts can meet fire resistance requirements from 30 minutes up to 120 minutes resistance, including smoke leakage.